carpentries-incubator/life-sciences-workshop/_episodes/11-r-fundamentals.md

 [1] 10
 ~~~
 {: .output}

+Here we've added 6 and 4 via the assigned variables.

 Note that R is **case sensitive**.
 For example, 'sample' is not the sample as 'Sample'.
 Also keep in mind that variables should be named in a sensible and clear way in order to enhance reproducibility.
 For example, if you return to your code after a long break, and see a variable called 'b', you'll have some work to do to figure out what you meant.
 Life will be easier if you call it, for example, 'biomarker_CRP_mgml'.